Jerbits/versi-ui/packages/Animate/README.md

-# Versi UI
+# Versi UI - Animate

-The animation component for Versi-UI.
-This component utilizes React-spring
+A monorepo of reusable components for my various projects